 Another option is to go to Nauyaca Waterfall Nature Park.
 They offer access to the waterfall by way of a tractor ride and then a 5-10 minute walk so they have a much easier access.

 The La Paz waterfall gardens nature park has 5 beautiful waterfalls on their property and it is worth the entrance fee.
 All 5 of them are completely different, and you can see with your own eyes why one them is called “White Magic waterfall.”

 The nature park also has an animal sanctuary and butterfly garden so it is a really nice day trip, especially for families.

 The park is not super cheap but it is beautifully maintained with an excellent restaurant.
 It’s a wonderful stop between San Jose and La Fortuna.
 Luckily we have a 7% discount so you can save on the La Paz waterfall garden entrance!

 Additionally, it’s not very far from Poas Volcano National Park so you can do both in one day for a wonderful day trip from San Jose.

 Guanacaste gets extremely dry and hot during January – April so if you’re seeking shelter from the heat, head to Catarata Llanos de Cortes.
 It’s an oasis in the desert, literally!

-You can spend all day at the waterfall, swimming in the pool, having a picnic or climbing up the side to the top.
-It’s excellent for children since there are plenty of sitting areas and shade.
+You can spend a morning at the waterfall, swimming in the pool, having a picnic or climbing up the side to the top. *Do note you can’t swim under the waterfall or go behind anymore.*

 Catarata Llanos de Cortes is in Bagaces, about a 25 minute from Liberia.
 It’s one of the best day trips from Playas del Coco.